romainguy/combo-breaker/README.md

 }
 ```

-will produce this result:

 ![Flow around rectangular shapes](art/screenshot_default_shapes.png)

-As you can see, any child of `TextFlow` allows text to flow around a rectangular shape of the same
+Any child of `TextFlow` allows text to flow around a rectangular shape of the same dimensions of the
-dimensions of the child.
-The `flowShape` modifier is used to control where text flows around the
+child.
+The `flowShape` modifier is used to control where text flows around the shape (to the
-shape (to the right/end of the T) and around both the left and right sides of the landscape photo
+right/end of the T) and around both the left and right sides of the landscape photo (default
-(default behavior).
+behavior).
 In addition, you can define a margin around the shape.

 The `flowShape` modifier also lets you specify a specific shape instead of a default rectangle.
 This can be done by passing a `Path` or a lambda that returns a `Path`.
 The lambda alternative